 Efficient and well-designed checkout processes are critical for gaining user retention.
-Unfortunately, they are very repetitive, tend to vary a lot between different websites, and sometimes can be even confusing for users.
+Unfortunately, they are very repetitive, vary a lot between different websites, and sometimes can even be confusing for users.
 Payment Request API attempts to standardize the whole checkout process on the Web.

 Payment Request UI in Google Chrome

 Another cross-cutting concern for almost all web applications is the sign-in process.
-Remembering passwords and typing them in countless times - we all know it’s necessary, but hardly enjoyable.
-Credential Management API provides access to a secure, in-browser storage for user credentials.
-Where it differs from password managers (such as LastPass or 1Password) is that it gives web developers tools to implement the auto sign-in feature and completely do away with login forms on subsequent visits to the website.
-Users can also save multiple accounts’ credentials and then choose with which they would like to sign in with upon visiting the site.
+Remembering passwords and typing them in countless times - we all know it’s necessary but hardly enjoyable.
+Credential Management API provides access to secure, in-browser storage for user credentials.
+It differs from password managers (such as LastPass or 1Password) because it gives web developers tools to implement the auto sign-in feature and completely do away with login forms on subsequent visits to the website.
+Users can also save multiple accounts’ credentials and then choose with which they would like to sign in upon visiting the site.